danbev/learning-ai/notes/gptq.md

-So we have the weights, bias, and activations that are generated during training and these can be stored in 32-bit, 16-bit, 8-bit, or 4-bit precision after training, or that we can quantanise the weights, bias, and activations of a pre-trained model.
+So we have the weights, bias, and activations that are generated during training and these can be stored in 32-bit, 16-bit, 8-bit, or 4-bit precision after training, or  we can quantanise the weights, bias, and activations of a pre-trained model.

 Ranges of values for different precisions: